jules2689/trudeau/trudeau/2020-04-21/q_a.md

 For the most part, we've been able to navigate through those and make sure that Canada gets the equipment that it needs.
 But those two airlines were forced to take off quickly.
 We will continue to ensure that, as we have been, we make sure that Canadians get -- Canadian provinces and *ins -- institutions get the equipment that they so desperately need.
-We're continuing to receive millions of pieces of PPE.
+We're continuing to receive millions of pieces of P.P.E..
 Over the past days.
 We expect many more over the next days and weeks.
-As well as the Canadian industrial facilities tooling up their ability to deliver PPE.
-S.it's always a challenge to get the PPE.
- Canada in a time where the global market is very, very competitive for these.
+As well as  canadian industrial facilities tooling up their ability to deliver P.P.E..
+S.it's always a challenge to get the P.P.E..
+Into Canada in a time where the global market is very, very competitive for these.
-But we have managed so far to get the equipment the provinces have asked for and we will continue to make sure we're prioritizing support for our frontline  WHO are going into battle every day against this virus.
+But we have managed so far to get the equipment the provinces have asked for and we will continue to make sure we're prioritizing support  our frontline workers who are going into battle every day against this virus.